bzelaznicki/CSV-to-GetResponse-import/README.md

 python main.py /path/to/your/file.csv
 ```

-This will process the CSV file and import the data into GetResponse.
+This will process the CSV file and prepare the file for import to GetResponse.

-## License

-This project is licensed under the MIT License.